tehbarney86/meower95/README.md

-# this client is very silly ;3
+# DISCLAIMER: this client is very silly ;3
-i have been banned from meower for very silly reasons, so, since im bored, im turning hacks back lol
+i have been banned from meower for very silly (and kinda fake) reasons, so, since im bored, im turning hacks back lol

 feel free to annoy everybody in chat once again, because `ec[Meower95!]aSBmZWx0IGxpa2UgaXQgbG9sIGZ1Y2sgdGhlIHJmYyBM`